ICE chief defends his officers' actions before Congress after the deaths of 2 protesters

 Lyons was one of the three heads of agencies implementing President Donald Trump's immigration agenda to testify in a hearing called after the shooting deaths of two Americans at the hands of federal officers.
 They faced fierce questioning from Democrats, and support from most Republicans, over how they are prosecuting immigration enforcement inside American cities.

 “Let me send a message to anyone who thinks they can intimidate us.
 You will fail,” said Lyons, who blamed elected officials and protesters for escalating rhetoric that he said endangered his officers.
-Lyons, who at various points declined to comment directly on the killings of the two U.S. citizens, said his officers would not be deterred and he did not apologize for their actions.
+Lyons, who at various points declined to comment directly on the killings of the two U.S. citizens, said his officers would not be deterred.

 “We are only getting started," he said in opening remarks.

-Lyons, the acting director of U.S. Immigration and Customs Enforcement, Rodney Scott, who heads U.S. Customs and Border Protection, and Joseph Edlow, who is the director of U.S. Citizenship and Immigration Services, spoke in front of the House Committee on Homeland Security.
+Lyons, the acting ICE director, Rodney Scott, who heads U.S. Customs and Border Protection, and Joseph Edlow, who is the director of U.S. Citizenship and Immigration Services, spoke in front of the House Committee on Homeland Security in a hearing that lasted roughly three and a half hours.

 Lyons and Scott said standard operating procedures were followed in the January shootings.